 Regular Appraisal – While it is given that real estate value is constantly on an upward trend, it is also important to monitor your property’s growth compared to others.
 If you have been holding properties in one neighbourhood that has already peaked in growth, you might want to sell off and invest elsewhere, in areas with high growth rates.
 Ask your investment property manager for regular value appraisal or your investment portfolio and real estate market reports of promising areas.

 Electrical Safety Check – Ensure the safety of your property by calling in an electrician regularly.
 Faulty wiring, a defective switch or a busted fuse can cause fire and loss of property.
 Do not take the risk.
 A regular electrical check will also keep your rentals compliant and favour your insurance policies.
 Your property manager should be able to recommend a capable electrician for the job.

 Pest Control Check – The worst house pests are not often in plain sight.
 They are hidden behind walls, under the floors, in dark nooks and in-between small crannies.
-Termites, rodents, bugs and moulds do not only damage the house, they are also hazardous to the residents’ health.
+Termites, rodents, bugs and moulds do not only damage the house, but they are also hazardous to the residents’ health.
 Ensure the wellness of your renters and property with regular pest control checks.

 Building Integrity Check – Building inspections are designed to monitor the structural integrity of your property.
 Moisture metres and thermal imaging cameras can detect water damages on floors and walls that are not visible to the naked eye.
 Regular roof checks and clean-up will protect your property from leaks and damage.
 Timely preventive upkeeps and fixes will save you from expensive repairs in the future.